erikpukinskis/confgen/README.md

 - [ ] Fix references to devServer
 - [ ] Fix references to library
 - [ ] Fix references to appBuild
+- [ ] Enable no duplicates eslint
+- [ ] Remove and ban .. in import paths